 "Play with us, mon," the barefoot local said as we walked up to the first tee at Kukuiolono, a 9-hole golf course on the island of Kauai in Hawaii.
-Golf on Kauai usually costs big bucks, but at this public course it only costs $7 to play during the week and $9 on the weekend.
-It's tough to beat a price – or an invitation – like that one.
+Golf on Kauai usually costs big bucks, but this public course only charges $7 to play during the week and $9 on the weekend.
+It's tough to beat any round of golf at that price.

 What to Expect When Playing Kukuiolono